jollyjerr/knowledge/programming/clean-code.md

 > I like my code to be elegant and efficient.
 The logic should be straightforward to make it hard for bugs to hide, the dependencies minimal to ease maintenance, error handling complete according to an articulated strategy, and performance close to optimal.
 Clean code does one thing well.

 Basically everyone seems to agree that code is clean when "there is nothing obvious you can do to make it better".
-Clean code is an artform and it is easier to label something as messy code than it is to define clean code.
+Clean code is an art form and it is easier to label something as messy code than it is to define clean code.
 You should always leave files better than you found them.

 ## Names